How to find us

 You can find out more information on chemotherapy, including side effects and what you should do prior to your treatment on the chemotherapy page.

-At the current time we do ask that you please attend your appointment in both Outpatients and Chemotherapy suite alone.
-This is to allow for better social distancing and to prevent the spread of Covid-19.
+At the current time we do ask that you please attend your appointment in the Chemotherapy suite alone.

 Chemotherapy is treatment with drugs (cytotoxic) which destroy cancer cells.
 These drugs are given by injection, drip or tablets.
 Sometimes this involves a hospital stay but most chemotherapy is given to you as an outpatient, either in clinic or treatment suite.
 How often you have treatment will depend on the drugs that are recommended by your specialist doctor.